-Bracteantha, commonly known as Straw Flower, is a genus of flowering plants that belong to the Asteraceae family.
+Bracteantha, also known as Straw Flower, is a genus of flowering plants that belong to the Asteraceae family.
 They are native to Australia and can range in height from 30 to 100 centimeters, depending on the species.
-The plants are known for their showy flowers, which have a papery, straw-like texture and come in shades of yellow, orange, pink, and white, and they make amazing cut flowers.
+These plants are known for their showy annual flowers, which have a papery, straw-like texture and come in shades of yellow, orange, pink, and white, and they make amazing cut flowers.

-One of the most popular species of Bracteantha is Straw Flower, a beautiful and hardy annual plant that blooms in a range of colors, including yellow, orange, pink, and red.
-The flowers of Straw Flower plants are highly valued for their long-lasting beauty, making them a popular choice for cut flowers and floral arrangements.
+At Martin Garden Center, we try to bring in Straw Flowers in the spring but there are fewer and fewer vendors that carry these plants.
+We hope to be able to continue to carry Bracteantha because they are durable, and they make a popular choice for cut flowers and floral arrangements.
 The papery texture of the petals allows them to maintain their shape and color even when dried, making them a common choice for traditional crafts such as wreath-making and flower pressing.